 Loadsure Deploys Five Sigma’s AI Claims Platform and Clive™ to Accelerate Freight Claims

-Loadsure partners with Five Sigma to deploy AI-powered claims automation, reducing processing time and improving customer experience in freight insurance.SYDNEY, AUSTRALIA, February 17, 2026 /EINPresswire.com/ -- Loadsure, a leading digital freight insurance Managing General Agent (MGA) and Lloyd’s coverholder serving North America and Europe, today announced that it has successfully deployed Five Sigma’s AI-native Claims Management Platform and Clive™, Five Sigma’s multi-agent AI claims expert, to modernize freight insurance claims processing.
+Loadsure partners with Five Sigma to deploy AI-powered claims automation, reducing processing time and improving customer experience in freight insurance.NEW YORK CITY, NY, UNITED STATES, February 17, 2026 /EINPresswire.com/ -- Loadsure, a leading digital freight insurance Managing General Agent (MGA) and Lloyd’s coverholder serving North America and Europe, today announced that it has successfully deployed Five Sigma’s AI-native Claims Management Platform and Clive™, Five Sigma’s multi-agent AI claims expert, to modernize freight insurance claims processing.

 The deployment supports claims handling across Loadsure’s cargo, liability, and specialty freight insurance products in its North American market.